JordanWu1997/Knowledge_Base/lecture/MIT_Missing_Semester_Lecture/Missing_Semester_Lecture_06_Version_Control.md

     ```
 - Basic manipulation
     ```bash
-    # Help for git command (like man in unix-like system)
+    # Help for git command (like man in UNIX-like system)
     git help <command>

     # Add file to stage area